NOCOM-BOT/spec/Plugin_A.md

 # NOCOM_BOT A-Type Plugin Specification

-Version: v0r13p1<br>
+Version: v0r14p0<br>
-Last updated: 14/08/2022
+Last updated: 18/08/2022

 ## 1. Overview

 NOCOM_BOT is a powerful, flexible chatbot framework that allow bot developer to extends its functionality using modules and plugins.
 To make things easier for bot developers, this specification will define a new format that is more friendly than writing code that access the Core directly.

-The A-Type plugin format is specifically designed for C3CBot v1.x, but other bot developers can install the handler with no restriction included.
+The A-Type plugin format is designed to be used C3CBot v1.x, but other bot developers can install the handler as well.

+A-Type plugin format does have encrypted plugin variant, and bot supporting encrypt variant MUST enable ATBAN banning system included in the handler (see section 5 for more information).

 ## 2. Terms and Definitions